Taufiq Ghani

-Muhammad Taufiq bin Ghani (born 19 November 1989) is a Singaporean football player who plays for Geylang International in the S.League.
+Muhammad Taufiq bin Ghani (born 19 November 1989) is a Singaporean professional football player who plays as a midfielder for Singapore Premier League club Geylang International.
+He is the older brother of footballer Shahfiq Ghani who’s also a professional footballer playing respectively as forward or midfielder for Singapore Premier League club Geylang International.

 Club career

 In 2013, Taufiq played for Geylang International.
 In 2014, he played for Woodlands Wellington.
 After playing for Hougang for the 2015 season, Taufiq has since returned to Geylang International in 2016.